Hopes Peaks 79th class, who were all lucky enough to be chosen to board the Radiant Sapphire.

 Kensuke is the chapter 1 victim, killed by Oxalis.

 - Anime Hair: Bright blue, with a little bit of Idiot Hair thrown in as well.
-Word of God is that it's natural.
+According to his player, it's natural.

 - Beware the Silly Ones: Kensuke had a reputation for being a bit of an airhead.
 He also is the first to come up with a murder plan, one that would easily have worked if his victim hadnt skimmed the note he left.